questionlp/wait-wait-stats-wrapped/README.md

 This repository contains database scripts, data output, presentation file(s), and exported graphics files related to "Wait Wait Stats Wrapped".

+**Note:** The primary version of this repository now resides on Codeberg as [wait-wait-stats-wrapped](https://codeberg.org/qlp/wait-wait-stats-wrapped).
+The GitHub repository is now a mirror of the Codeberg repository.

 ## Licenses and Acknowledgements

 See [LICENSE.md](LICENSE.md) for more information.